rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 In this post I will be discussing whether or not left-handed players have an advantage over their right-handed counterparts.
 To provide some context, it has long been believed that lefties have an advantage over righties in various sports, and tennis especially, is no exception.

 In tennis, there are various reasons why left-handed players are thought to have an advantage over right-handed players.
 A crucial reason, if not the largest advantage lefties might possess, is that service games in tennis always start in the deuce court (right side) and then serves alternate from there, switching between the ad court (left side) and back to the deuce court until the service game is over.
-What this means, is that more often than not, and everytime the score of a service game is 40-40 (simply called deuce), the last service of the service game will come from the ad court.
+What this means, is that more often than not, and everytime the score of a service game is 40-40 (simply called deuce), the last serve of the service game will come from the ad court.
 And, due to the manner in which the net in tennis is pulled down from the middle, coupled with how players mechanical serve to produce spin, should provide an advantage to lefties.

 Another typical reason lefties are thought to have an advantage - this one less tennis specific - is just that there are less of them.
 They're just a rarer breed.
 And since players typically play right-handed players, when they face the occasional unicorn of the left-handed player, they're thrown off their game.
 For a more tennis exact rational of this, this often has to do with both tennis strategy, and the spin of the ball coming off different shots.
 In short, when playing a leftie, a player has to flip their strategy upside down.
 All of a sudden, hitting a backhand approach has to be hit to the opposite side.
 And as for the spin, tennis players rarely hit perfect 6-o'clock-to-12-o'clock spin on the ball.
 Often times that spin has a little or a lot side spin mixed in as well - think 5-o'clock-to-11-o'clock for a right-handed forehand.
 This spin completely changes how the ball flies through the air, how the ball bounces, and how potentionally, how a player has to redirect a ball to counter the spin.